aws/amazon-vpc-cni-k8s/README.md

 Default: None
 Specifies the maximum number of ENIs that will be attached to the node.
 When MAX_ENI is unset or 0 (or lower), the setting is not used, and the maximum number of ENIs is always equal to the maximum number for the instance type in question.
 Even when MAX_ENI is a positive number, it is limited by the maximum number for the instance type.

+`AWS_VPC_K8S_CNI_LOG_FILE`
+Type: String
+Default: Unset
+Valid Values: stdout or a file path
+Specifies where to write the logging output.
+Either to stdout or to override the default file.

 ### Notes

 `L-IPAMD`(aws-node daemonSet) running on every worker node requires access to kubernetes API server.
 If it can **not** reach kubernetes API server, ipamD will exit and CNI will not be able to get any IP address for Pods.
 Here is a way to confirm if `L-IPAMD` has access to the kubernetes API server.